• Skip to primary navigation

 shrimp quesadillas cut into triangles and laying on a plate

 Shrimp Quesadillas are so quick to make that they could easily be the plan for your busiest day this week.
 Not to mention, that they don't even require a fork!
 Yay for fewer dishes in the sink!
+For more quick and easy meals, check out our 30-minute meals next!

 a view of the open side of several shrimp quesadillas